-5.1 Report LFC-0152 to the Commissioner recommends that the successful tender for a cyber defence system is accepted at an annual revenue cost of £106,000, with a contract life of two years.
+28. This report recommends that the successful tender for a cyber defence system is accepted at an annual cost of £106,000, with a contract life of two years.
 This is £22,000 higher annually than the revenue budget of £84,000, agreed in the 2018/19 Budget Report.
-If approved, the budget will be increased from 2020/21 through the Medium-Term Forecast.
-However, there will potentially be a pro-rated overspend against the monthly projections in 2019/20 that will be reported on as part of the regular financial position reports.
-The expenditure is to be funded through sums available to the Commissioner.
-There are no direct financial implications for the GLA.
+If approved, the budget will be increased from 2020/21 through the Medium Term Forecast.
+However, there will potentially be an overspend in 2019/20 that will be reported on as part of the regular financial position reports